sdubonsa/travel-journal/README.md

 ## Description

 A Static Travel Journal made with ReactJS, part of Scrima ReactJS Solo Project #2. <br>
-Considering this project is very bare bones, it was mostly made with the intetion to practice my react skills further by <br>
-implementing new ReactJS concepts such as props to my projects.
+Considering this project is very bare bones, it was mostly made with the intetion to practice my react skills further by implementing new ReactJS concepts such as props to my projects.